dkorobtsov/automation-arsenal/java/README.md

 ### HTML
 [&uarr;](#table-of-contents)
 * [Jsoup](https://github.com/jhy/jsoup) - Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data.
 Extremely useful.
 Works directly with html, without need of WebDriver.
-In certain cases pairs really well with WebDriver based library, greatly speeding up test execution - especially when it's needed to read huge amount of data from the UI.
+In certain cases pairs really well with WebDriver based libraries, greatly speeding up test execution - especially when it's needed to read huge amount of data from the UI.

 ### HTTP
 [&uarr;](#table-of-contents)